 - palpitations (due to a rapid heart rate and often accompanied by increased blood pressure)

 - confusion, hallucinations and seizures

 AIP can be associated with a range of symptoms and physical findings that can potentially involve multiple organ systems of the body.
 The course and severity of attacks is highly variable from one person to another.
 In some cases, particularly those without proper diagnosis and treatment, the disorder can potentially cause life-threatening complications.
-It is important to note the highly variable nature of AIP and that affected individuals may not have all of the symptoms discussed below.
+It is important to note the highly variable nature of AIP and that affected individuals may not have all of the symptoms discussed above.
 Affected individuals and parents of affected children should talk to their physician and medical team about their specific case, associated symptoms and overall prognosis.

 The symptoms of AIP usually occur as episodes or “attacks” that develop over course of several hours or a few days.
 Affected individuals usually recover from an attack within days.
 However, if an acute attack is not diagnosed and treated promptly recovery can take much longer, even weeks or months.
 Most affected individuals do not exhibit any symptoms in between episodes.
 Onset of attacks usually occurs in the 20s or 30s but may occur at or just after puberty.
 Onset before puberty is extremely rare.
 Attacks are much more common in women than men, probably because of the menstrual cycle hormones.
 Approximately 3%-5% of affected individuals, predominately women, experience recurrent attacks, which are defined as more than 4 per year, for a period of many years.

 Most people who inherit the gene for AIP never develop symptoms.
 However, experts recommend that all relatives of someone with AIP obtain testing, to determine who has the genetic trait and who does not.
 Those who test positive for the trait should be educated as to measures that will help avoid attacks.
 Prevention and avoidance of unsafe medications is essential to good management.